latrovalievioan/fp-drill/README.md

 # My FP journey

-🔵 The goal of this repo is for me to understand what a Monad is, so that I can flex on other Tech bros.
+🔵 The goal of this repo is for me to understand what a Monad is, so that I can flex on other tech bros.

 🔴 The actual goal is for me to explore the functional programming world in hope that I get a tiny bit smarter.